 SWM design criteria for the subject development have been established in the SWM Plan for Grand Niagara Secondary Plan (2016).
-LID measures and an OGS unit are proposed to address site water balance and water quality.
+LID measures and an OCS unit are proposed to address site water balance and water quality.
+Erosion control and quantity control are not required for the subject development.